30 June 2025

 The FARs are marked “only revolutionary change matters”

-• Liberals want policy victories toward greater equality, but do not want institutional change at the level that would overthrow capitalism
+• liberals want policy victories toward greater equality, but do not want institutional change at the level that would overthrow capitalism

-• Leftists see such a profound need for institutional change — including the overthrow of capitalism — that they consider liberals’ attention to policy within existing institutions as practically pointless
+• leftists see such a profound need for institutional change — including the overthrow of capitalism — that they consider liberals’ attention to policy within existing institutions as practically pointless

-Capitalism is indeed definitional to liberalism in the Place On The Political Spectrum sense.
-But DALA conflates liberalism in that sense with liberalism in a deeper sense, which I often refer to as “liberalism as in Isaiah Berlin” or “liberalism as in liberal democracy” or “libdem” for short.
-That liberalism is a constellation of praxis for society & governance — reason, rights, institutionalism, et cetera.
+But DALA conflates liberalism in that sense with liberalism in a deeper sense, which for clarity I often refer to as “liberalism as in Isaiah Berlin” or “liberalism as in liberal democracy” or just “libdem”.
+That liberalism is a constellation of praxis for society & governance.
+Consider libdem reflected in the Declaration Of Independence.

 Understanding fascism